vinnoangel/udacitrivia/README.md

 Udacitrivia is a gaming application.
 It allow users to manage questions and play game.
 This application is splitted into tow (2) categories.

 1. Backend - The backend is built with Python technology using the Flask Python framework with Postgresql as the database.
+   > View the [Backend README](./backend/README.md) for more details design specifically for the backend.
 2. Frontend - The frontend is built with ReactJS.
+   > View the [Frontend README](./frontend/README.md) for more details design specifically for the frontend.

 All backend code follows [PEP8 Style Guidelines](https://www.python.org/dev/peps/pep-0008/).